marklogic-community/grove-react-ui/docs/WELCOME_TUTORIAL.markdown

 The reference application has everything you need to get a search-and-discovery application running.
 We'll describe it all in more detail below, but just to orient you, be aware that this source code includes:

 - a `marklogic` directory, with tools and configuration files to configure and administer your MarkLogic server,
-- a `server` directory, with a Node server that will form the middle-tier of this application, and
+- a `middle-tier` directory, with a Node middle-tier that will form the middle-tier of this application, and
 - a `ui` directory, which contains code that will run in the browser.

 ## Provision MarkLogic